 This email account should be used for work purposes only.
-Staff are recommended to enable multifactor authentication on their email accounts.
+Staff should enable multi-factor authentication (where available) on their email accounts.

-All work-related business should be conducted using the email address the school has provided.
+All work-related business must be conducted using the email address the school has provided.

 Staff must not share their personal email addresses with parents and pupils and must not send any work-related materials using their personal email account.